word-fish/wordfish-python/README.md

 #### Deployment Options

 ##### Virtual Machine
 The user can select to deploy to a vagrant-vm, or amazon-aws virtual machine.
-This means (for now) that all processing will be done in serial (or with a small job manager).
-This means that deepdive and an appropriate database can be configured and set up for the user, or he/she can specify a different database.
+I am also considering docker.
+This will mean (for now) that all processing will be done in serial (or with a small job manager).

 ##### Cluster
-The user can select to deploy an analysis application, meaning a zipped up folder with an install script to deploy in a cluster environment.
+The user can select to deploy an analysis application, meaning a folder with an install script to deploy in a cluster environment.
 I will start with two options for job managers: SLURM, and "launch" (meaning using a grid system set up with a SLURM cluster).
 For launch, commands will be executed as lines in a single file.
 For SLURM, commands will be sbatch commands submit from a particular user when jobs are allowed.

 #### Local
-If the user already has deepdive, the same zipped up folder can be deployed locally (sans cluster submission), but I don't see why anyone would want to do this.
+If the user wants to run things locally, the same folder can be deployed (sans cluster submission), but I don't see why anyone would want to do this.

 ### Standards
 Standards will be different kinds of file structures that the module will know how to parse.
 Including: